Frequently Asked Questions

 How does the diagnostic process work for my family and child?

 The initial consultation is over secure video based telehealth.
 This allows me to get to know your child’s history, strengths and your concerns.
 This allows us an opportunity to talk without your child present the entire time, but I can also observe and interact with your child as well.
-Prior to the intake interview you will fill out consent forms and complete questionnaires about your child.
-I believe in a collaborative approach so we may include information provided by your child’s teacher and health care providers.
+Prior to the intake interview, you will fill out consent forms and complete questionnaires about your child.
+I believe in a collaborative approach, so we may include information provided by your child’s teacher and health care providers.
 At the end of the intake assessment, I will be able to give you a plan for the assessment.
 In some cases, you may not be sure that an assessment is necessary.
-If, in my clinical opinion, an assessment is not necessary I will let you know and we can decide on follow up plans.
-If we make a collaborative decision to put assessment on hold and you decide that you do want an assessment later, we can usually have a brief reduced cost call prior to testing, so that I can be updated on your child’s challenges and progress.
+If, in my clinical opinion, an assessment is not necessary, I will let you know and we can decide on follow up plans.
+Once the assessment is complete, we can follow up either in person or on video, so that I can go over the test results.
+In some cases, I can give you some results on the day of the evaluation, but at times, it is necessary for me to carefully score the assessment before formulating a diagnostic conclusion.
+We can decide if any follow up will be necessary at that point.

 How do Consultation sessions work?